itscodenation/int-curriculum-23-24/unit-3/unit-3-lesson-07.md

     -  This will be an important foundation for their CYOA project.<br><br>

 - 💻 Code Along/Solo, Part 1 (8) :
+    - Complete the Code Along, Part 1 task together.
+    - Live code and explain the process of saving the html elements.
+    - Encourage students to code alongside you for hands-on learning.
+    - Have student complete the solo part on their own.

-- 💬 Console (3) :
+- 💬 Console (3)

 - 💻 Code Along/Solo, Part 2 (8) :
+    - Complete the Code Along, Part 2 task together.
-    -  Explain the purpose, structure, and rules of the coding challenge for next class.<br><br>
+    - Live code and explain the process of saving the html elements.
+    - Encourage students to code alongside you for hands-on learning.
+    - Have student complete the solo part on their own.<br><br>

 - 👋 Exit Ticket & Closing (5) :
     -  Assess understanding and close the lesson.